 Yes, anyone who considers they have a disability can apply to join the fire service.

-Lancashire Fire and Rescue Service has a policy for Secondary Employment, employees are required to request and obtaining written approval if they have a second job.
+Lancashire Fire and Rescue Service has a policy for Secondary Employment, employees are required to request and obtain written approval if they have a second job.

 You must be at least 18 years of age at the start of the training course.